 Pre-existing condition clauses and supplier financial default clauses vary by policy and typically require you to purchase your insurance soon after deposit.
-Please notify your Travel Advisor as soon as possible if you have any pre-existing conditions (please note, pregnancy is considered a pre-existing condition.)
+Please notify your Travel Advisor as soon as possible if you have any pre-existing conditions (please note, pregnancy is considered a pre-existing condition).
 Blackhawk Vacations is not liable in cases of supplier, financial default but we will rely on our professional knowledge to recommend companies who we believe to be financially stable.
-We cannot vouch for suppliers outside of our preferred partner network when specifically requested by the traveler.
+We cannot vouch for suppliers outside of our preferred partner network, including those specifically requested by the traveler.

 Some insurance policies are eligible for a “Cancel For Any Reason” rider (described below), which must be purchased within a short time of the base policy.
 Inquire with your Travel Advisor if you are interested in this type of policy.
 Travel insurance policies are typically limited in emergency evacuation coverage.
 Therefore, medical evacuation policies are recommended, particularly when traveling to extreme locations.

 Please note that many credit cards restricted or cancelled their travel coverage as a result of COVID-19.
 Travel Advisors are not equipped to answer technical questions about travel insurance policies, nor to make comparisons with what credit cards may offer.

-Medical travel insurance covers travelers while overseas, including treatment, hospitalization and, in some cases, medical evacuation.
+Medical-Only travel insurance covers travelers while overseas, including treatment, hospitalization and, in most cases, medical evacuation.
 There are some specific clauses for pre-existing conditions that you should read at time of purchase.

-We recommend that you consult your healthcare provider to see what coverage is available.
-Note: Medicare does not cover foreign travel (link to government site: link)
+We recommend that you consult your healthcare provider to see what coverage is available in your destinations.

 Standard Travel Insurance ("Named Peril")

-Most travel insurance covers situations that happen individually to you before or while on your trip.
+Travel insurance covers many situations that may happen individually to you before or while on your trip.
 This generally includes things like a medical issue you (or a family member, even some non-traveling family members!), financial default (airline, cruise line, ...), destination made uninhabitable by certain weather conditions, jury duty, work recalls, etc.

 Standard Travel Insurance is not designed to handle every possible situation.
 Standard Travel Insurance is designed to spread the risk across many people.
-Examples of things not covered: volcanic eruption stops all flights between Europe and North America for one week (2010), Covid-19 (2020), a performer that you flew thousands of miles to see cancels show, being held at a border checkpoint, border closures, or long lines that prevent you from checking in to your flight.
-The above are meant to be examples; your coverage may vary based on policy and/or state of residence.
+Examples of things not covered: volcanic eruption stops all flights between Europe and North America for one week (2010), the fear of catching Covid-19 (2020), a performer that you flew thousands of miles to see cancels show, being held at a border checkpoint, border closures, or long lines that prevent you from checking in to your flight.
+The above are examples; your coverage may vary based on policy and/or state of residence.
 Please consult your policy for specific coverage information.

 Reading the policy is important -- if it is not listed in your policy, it is not covered.